Satisfaction classes with approximate disjunctive correctness

-In this paper we present two new constructions of satisfaction classes over models of $\mathsf{PA}$ (Peano Arithmetic) that provide a foil to the aforementioned nonconservativity results concerning disjunctive correctness, as described below.
+The recent work of Cie\'{s}li\'{n}ski, \L e\l yk, and Wcis\l o \cite{Two halves paper} refined the aforementioned work of Pakhomov and the author by showing that $\mathsf{CT}^{-}[\mathsf{PA}]+\mathsf{DC}_{\mathrm{out}}$ is an axiomatization of $\mathsf{CT}_{0}\mathrm{[}\mathsf{PA}\mathrm{]}$, where $ \mathsf{DC}_{\mathrm{out}}$ is the `half' of $\mathrm{DC}$\ that says every true disjunction has a true disjunct.
+In summary, the arithmetical strength of $\mathsf{CT}^{-}[\mathsf{PA}]$ augmented with seemingly innocuous axioms such as \textquotedblleft truth is closed under propositional proofs\textquotedblright\ or even \textquotedblleft If a disjunction is true, then it has a true disjunct\textquotedblright\ goes beyond $\mathsf{PA} $.
+The philosophical ramifications of the nonconservativity of $\mathsf{CT} ^{-}[\mathsf{PA}]+\mathsf{DC}$\ has been explored by Fujimoto \cite {Fujimoto-MIND}, whose work shows that the nonconservativity of $\mathsf{CT} ^{-}[\mathsf{PA}]+\mathsf{DC}$ over $\mathsf{PA}$ introduces a new twist to the conservativity argument in relation to the deflationist conception of truth; see also the rejoinder by Horsten, Luo, and Roberts \cite {Horsten-et-al}.

-In the first construction (presented as Theorem 4.1), given an arbitrary countable recursively saturated model $\mathcal{M}$ of the relational version of $\mathsf{PA}$, we build an extensional satisfaction class $S$ over the family $\mathsf{Form}_{\mathcal{M}}^{<\omega }$ of all arithmetical formulae coded in $\mathcal{M}$ that have at most finitely-many free variables (from an external point of view) with the property that $S$ is disjunctively correct for disjunctions in $\mathsf{Form}_{\mathcal{M} }^{<\omega }$ ($S$ also has other `good' properties).
-In Theorem 4.3 we give a more general version of Theorem 4.1, and in Theorem 4.4 we combine this construction with another construction due to Fedor Pakhomov \cite{Fedor (one more)} to show that there are arbitrarily large cuts $I$ in $\mathcal{M} $ such that there is \textit{full} satisfaction class $S$ on $\mathcal{M}$ that is disjunctively correct for disjunctions whose code is in $I$ . \
+In this paper we present two new constructions of extensional satisfaction classes over models of $\mathsf{PA}$, such satisfaction classes are inter-definable with their less famous siblings known as `truth classes' (see Proposition 2.2.8).
+The specific features of the truth classes constructed in this paper can be summarized as follows.

-In the second construction (presented as Theorem 5.1), given an arbitrary countable recursively saturated model $\mathcal{M}$ of the usual presentation of $\mathsf{PA}$ (with function symbols for addition and multiplication, and constant symbols for 0 and 1), we show that there are arbitrarily large cuts $I$ in $\mathcal{M}$ such that there is a full truth class $T$ on $\mathcal{M}$ that is disjunctively correct for disjunctions coded in $I$ (and also $T$\ is closed under first order proofs whose code is in $I).$ This is the analogue of Theorem 4.4 for the usual presentation of $ \mathsf{PA}$.
+The first construction (at work in the proofs of Theorems 3.3 and 3.4) employs basic results in the model theory of $\mathsf{PA}$ to show that given a countable recursively saturated model $\mathcal{M}$ of $\mathsf{PA}$ , there are arbitrarily large cuts $I$ in $\mathcal{M}$ with the property that there is a truth class $T$ on $\mathcal{M}$ that is compositional for the collection of sentences that have at most $i$ occurrences of closed terms for some $i$ in $I$, and $T$ satisfies disjunctive correctness for such sentences.
+Note that the truth classes constructed in Theorems 3.3 and 3.4 are not full, and as indicated in Question 3.7 it is not clear whether they can be extended to full satisfaction classes.